Course

 Widening pulse pressure, which is an increase in the difference between the diastolic and systolic pressure, is indicative of increased ICP as the body fights to maintain brain perfusion.
 Ironically, respirations become decreased and irregular (4).
 When you think of increasing ICP think of the Cushing’s Triad; hypertension, bradycardia, and decreased/irregular respirations.

 Vital signs are objective, so we can easily see changes on a graph and notice the blood pressure rising or the pulse pressure widening, but that requires having several sets of vital sign readings to review.
-One important thing to keep in mind is that changes in vital signs are actually a later sign of increased ICP, which means that the condition is severe by the time you may recognize those changes.
+One important thing to keep in mind is that changes in vital signs are later sign of increased ICP, which means that the condition is severe by the time you may recognize those changes.
 Before changes in vital signs, the nurse will hopefully notice one of the initial changes in the patient’s behavior, which could signal a problem sooner.

 Self Quiz